paulperet/word2vec/README.md

 # Word2Vec using Skip-Gram and Noise Contrastive Estimation

-This program can be used to train word embeddings from any text file (with BERT tokenizer).
+This program can be used to train word embeddings from any text file.
 > [!CAUTION]
 > Note that this is not the most optimized implementation, I recommend to use other librairies like Gensim for production.
 My implementation aims for clarity and readability rather than for pure speed and efficiency.